02 February 2009

 Editors Note: I should also mention that I completely ignored the instructions for lining this coat.
 The instructions suggest that you sew the bodice lining in and then sew the skirt lining in and then somehow hand sew the two together at the end.
 I didn't take the time to try to determine what they were asking me to do.
 I just sewed all of the lining together as one piece and then sewed it all (bodice and skirt) into the jacket using the standard methods once the entire outer jacket was finished.

-get going on my next projects, using the lovely fabric I picked up in South Carolina, but I am in dire need of some warm lounge wear pants for around the house.
+I'm dying to get going on my next projects, using the lovely fabric I picked up in South Carolina, but I am in dire need of some warm lounge wear pants for around the house.
 For around-the-house pants I use Simplicity 3640.
 I add length to the pants for a 34" inseam and also reduce the rise by 1" so they fit a little lower.
 I also have some extra grey polar fleece from my wool coat project in an earlier post.
 I'm hoping to make another fleece top out of that, but I haven't determined what pattern to use yet.
-I plan on sewing tonight instead of after I clean my house.
+I plan on sewing tonight

 My First Sewing Project, Ever.